msokolowski1991/Faxel/README.md

 ```
     faxel.converter.ColumnConverter
 ```
-Then use it in @Column annotation
+Then use it in @Cell annotation
 ```
     @Column(index = 5, converter = CustomBigDecimalConverter.class)
 ```